Quantum particle localization observables on Cauchy surfaces of Minkowski spacetime and their causal properties: Causal structures of spacetimes, Minkowski spacetime

-\begin{definition}{\em In a $n$-dimensional spacetime $(M,g)$, an $m$-dimensional ($m\leq n$) embedded smooth submanifold $S$ (possibly with boundary) is {\bf spacelike} if the tangent vectors at every point (including the ones tangent to the boundary if any) are spacelike.\\ If $m=n-1$ and $S$ has no boundary, that is equivalent to saying that the co-normal vector to $S$ is {\em timelike} everywhere. $\blacksquare$} \end{definition}
+\begin{definition}{\em In a $n$-dimensional spacetime $(M,g)$, an $m$-dimensional ($m\leq n$) embedded smooth submanifold $S$ (possibly with boundary) is {\bf spacelike} if the tangent vectors at every point (including the ones tangent to the boundary if any) are spacelike.\\ If $m=n-1$ that is equivalent to saying that the co-normal vector to $S$ is {\em timelike} everywhere. $\blacksquare$} \end{definition}

 To go on, observe that the set of timelike vectors in $T_pM$ is made of two disjoint open cones $V_p$ and $V'_p$.